beartell/mbase/docs/source/inference/quick_start.rst

 ==========

 .. tip::
-    It is highly suggested that you read the sections in order since they are not randomly laid out in the document.
+    It is highly recommended that you read the sections in order, as they are not arranged randomly in the document.
     For example, the :doc:`dialogue example<quickstart/dialogue_ex/about>` and :doc:`single-prompt example<quickstart/single_prompt_ex/about>` is inter-connected where we are doing improvements to the :doc:`single-prompt example<quickstart/single_prompt_ex/about>`.